ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

   preferring "copy" and "paste" to get reuse.
 - **Programmers** know about sophisticated data structures, modularization, reuse, and testing.

-Our experience is primarily with scientists, especially biologists and chemists.
+Our experience is primarily with technical users such as scientists.
 Most commonly, we encounter Novices and Scripters with limited prior programming experience.
 We do not expect these groups of users to take advantage of spreadsheet macro capabilities (e.g.,  Visual Basic for Microsoft Excel or